urbit/docs/tutorials/arvo/cli-tutorial.md

 10-arm Gall agent core.
 See the [shoe example app walkthrough](#shoe-example-app-walkthrough) for how to do this.

 The additional arms are described below.
-The hoon code shows their expected type signature.
+The Hoon code shows their expected type signature.
 As we'll see [later](#shoe-app-walkthrough), the `command-type` can differ per application.
 Note also that most of these take a session identifier as an argument.
-This lets applications provide different users (at potentially different "places" within the application" with different affordances.
+This lets applications provide different users (at potentially different "places" within the application) with different affordances.

 #### `+command-parser`